magento-hackathon/Magento-Two-factor-Authentication/readme.md

 TBD:
 -
+- Add unit tests for models, helpers, possibly for controllers
-Write docs about how to install this extension to  your Magento with composer.
+- Write docs about how to install this extension to  your Magento with composer.